NCT05492500

 The heart works by pumping the blood that carries and delivers oxygen around your body.
-“Heart failure” means your heart isn't pumping blood as well as it should, therefore you might feel shortness of breath, are unable to perform daily activities, and other symptoms caused by the fact that you’re not getting enough oxygen.
-The primary goals of heart failure care are to prevent the disease worsening and the improvement of symptoms.
-The GARDEN study will compare the effects of an investigational medicine with a placebo when given to people with heart failure.
+“Heart failure” means your heart isn't pumping enough blood to meet the body’s needs.
+You might feel shortness of breath along with other symptoms, and you may struggle to perform daily activities.
+The primary goal of heart failure care is to prevent the disease from worsening and to improve your symptoms.

 Who may participate